 At the Andlinger Center for Energy and the Environment, students have the opportunity to augment their academic work through summer internships performing research with faculty in the center’s state-of-the-art laboratories, or working with non-profit entities outside Princeton University.
 Summer funding may also be requested for student-initiated research projects related to the center’s mission.

-The Andlinger Center for Energy and the Environment (ACEE) invites undergraduates (first-years, sophomores, juniors) to apply for paid summer internships related to the center’s mission of finding solutions to secure our energy and environmental future.
+The Andlinger Center for Energy and the Environment (ACEE) invites Princeton undergraduates (first-years, sophomores, juniors) to apply for paid summer internships related to the center’s mission of finding solutions to secure our energy and environmental future.
 Funding will be provided for 1) energy-related research projects performed under the direction of faculty, or 2) work at non-profit organizations outside the university.
-If selected, students receive a $550/week stipend for eight to ten weeks of summer research plus an award for research related expenses or a travel award.
+If selected, students receive a $550/week stipend for eight to ten weeks of summer research.

 Applications open in SAFE on November 30, 2020.
-A list of available energy-related research projects may be found here.
+A list of available energy-related research projects for summer 2021 may be found here.
 Alternatively, a student may self-initiate a project with a faculty member of their choice.
 Application instructions and a link to the Student Activities Funding Engine (SAFE) are available on the summer 2021 internship opportunity page.
 Applications open in SAFE on November 30, 2020.
-The final deadline for submitting applications is March 6, 2020.
-Internships begin on or after May 26, 2020, last at least 8 weeks, and end no later than August 21, 2020.
+The final deadline for submitting applications is February 15, 2021.
+Internships may begin on or after May 24, 2021, last 8-10 weeks, and end no later than August 20, 2021.

 Summer internships are funded by the Peter B. Lewis Fund for Student Innovation in Energy and the Environment and the Dede T. Bartlett P03 Fund for Student Research in Energy and the Environment.